 The Vision

-Our vision is to have low maintenance food forests in every food desert in the city.
+Our vision is to have low maintenance food forests in every food desert in the city & beyond.

 The Mission